Benefits when you leave

 - attained the age where you would ordinarily qualify for New Zealand Superannuation (currently 65), and

 - been a member of a complying superannuation fund and/or a KiwiSaver scheme for at least five years.
+(The five-year rule will change on 1 July 2019.
+Call the helpline for more information.)

 You cannot transfer your locked balances direct to an Australian complying superannuation fund.
 If you wish to do this, you must transfer them from UniSaver to a KiwiSaver scheme before emigrating.
 You need to think this through carefully.
 Remember that, if you are not living or don’t normally live in New Zealand, you cannot join KiwiSaver.